UC Entry Level Writing Requirement (ELWR)

 - 5 or higher on an International Baccalaureate Higher Level English A: Literature, or Language and Literature exam; or

 - a C or better grade in a transferable college-level course in English composition.

-- If you take the AWPE on May 13, check MyUCLA in late June to see whether you have satisfied the ELWR.
+- If you take the AWPE in May, check MyUCLA in late June to see whether you have satisfied the ELWR.
 If you have not, you will receive information from your counselor at New Student Orientation regarding how to satisfy it at UCLA.

 - Students coming to UCLA from outside California will have an opportunity to take the AWPE on campus in the fall.
 Students in New Student Orientation sessions 109, 110, or 111 will also have the opportunity to take the exam during their orientation session.